SemihKanUM/Data-Analysis/README.md

 # Data Analysis – Assignments & Projects

-This repository contains a collection of Jupyter Notebooks from my **Data Analysis** course.
+This repository contains a collection of Jupyter Notebooks from my **Data Analysis** course.  **Please Check the Files with .ipynb extension to see the undelying work**
 The assignments cover the entire workflow of data science: from basic Python programming to data wrangling, exploratory analysis, machine learning, optimization, and external data acquisition.

 ---